thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-INSTALL.md

 `java -version`

+#### 3c.
+Install Java 8 (Oracle)

+As an alternative to Java 11, you may also use the older Java 8 version:

+`sudo add-apt-repository ppa:webupd8team/java`

+`sudo apt-get update`

+`sudo apt-get install oracle-java8-installer`

+### 4. Download/install Arrowhead

+Pick one of the three options below.

-### 4a.
+#### 4a.
 Download an Arrowhead Debian Packages release

 Check the GitHub releases site <https://github.com/arrowhead-f/core-java/releases> for the latest release and download
 it: